mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

    Let's say you have three cards, `card1, card2, card3`, all of which have the same unknown morph.
 After you have answered `card1` then the cards `card2, card3` will be skipped.

-3. **You have selected the "ignore names found in names.txt"-option in parse settings**
+3. **You have selected the "ignore names found in names.txt"-option in Preprocess settings**
    Let's use the same example of three cards , `card1, card2, card3`.
 This time they all have the same unknown morph "Alexander".
 If you use the [Mark as name](../setup/names.md) feature to mark "Alexander" as a name on `card1`, then the cards `card2, card3` will be skipped.